Katowice Airport: By car

 The airport is accessible to/from Katowice and other cities of the region like Częstochowa, Kraków, Opole, Gliwice, Kielce, Oświęcim, Tychy via Expressway S1, national road 86, A4 motorway, national road 94, national road 78 and A1 motorway.
 The airport is also served by taxis, Uber and iTaxi.
 The airport offers 3,922 parking spaces.
 There is also premium parking at Katowice International Airport.
 Car rentals are available.

+Cities such as Bielsko-Biała, Rybnik and Jastrzębie-Zdrój have a shorter car distance to the Leoš Janáček Airport Ostrava than to the Katowice Airport, despite being a part of the Silesian Voivodeship.